bdilday/GeomMLBStadiums/README.md

 batted_ball_data$team = rep(c("angels", "yankees"), each=10)
 ```

 This plots the data as a spraychart.
-By default it uses the "generic" stadium.
+By default it uses the “generic”
+stadium.

 ``` r
 batted_ball_data %>%